 Results

 Consensus cluster analysis of AAGs.
 The expression of 36 AAGs in tumor and normal tissues was analyzed using the TCGA database.
-The protein–protein interaction network of the 36 AAGs was shown in figure1A(Figure 1A).
-Cytoscape analysis was used to analyze the correlation between the 36 AAGs, Network analysis using Cytoscape's MCOD and cytoHubba plugins to mine the Hub gene in the PPI network and the top 10 genes were identified [14] (Figure 1B).
+The protein–protein interaction network of the 36 AAGs is shown in Figure 1A.
+Cytoscape analysis was used to analyze the correlation between the 36 AAGs, Network analysis was performed using Cytoscape's MCOD and cytoHubba plugins to mine hub genes in the PPI network and the top 10 genes were identified (14) (Figure 1B).

-The subsequent univariate Cox survival analysis revealed nine prognostic AAGs in LUAD samples (Figure 2A), namely POSTN(periostin), STC1(stanniocalcin 1), LPL(lipoprotein lipase), CCND2(cyclin D2), COL5A2(collagen type V alpha 2 chain), SERPINA5(serpin family A member 5), JAG1(jagged canonical Notch ligand 1), MSX1(msh homeobox 1), and VTN(vitronectin), Patients with LUAD were grouped using a consistent clustering approach.
+The subsequent univariate Cox survival analysis revealed nine prognostic AAGs in LUAD samples (Figure 2A), namely periostin (POSTN), stanniocalcin 1 (STC1), lipoprotein lipase (LPL), cyclin D2 (CCND2), collagen type V alpha 2 chain (COL5A2), serpin family A member 5 (SERPINA5), jagged canonical Notch ligand 1 (JAG1), msh homeobox 1 (MSX1), and vitronectin (VTN), Patients with LUAD were grouped using a consistent clustering approach.
 Optimal group stability was determined at k=3 (Figure 2B), with 178 patients in cluster C1, 240 patients in C2, and 86 patients in C3.
 The expression levels of these nine prognostic AAGs in the three clusters were visualized using a heat map, and the expression levels were significantly different (Figure 3A).
-Finally, we compared the OS of the three clusters, revealing that those patients in C1 had a better prognosis (Figure 3B).
-These results suggested that patients with LUAD were successfully classified based on three AAG-based molecular subtypes with different survival properties.
+Finally, we compared the OS for the three clusters, revealing that those patients in C1 had a better prognosis (Figure 3B).
+These results suggest that patients with LUAD were successfully classified according to three AAG-based molecular subtypes with different survival properties.

 Identification of DEGs and construction of gene clusters.
 We used immunological methods to study the difference between the three AAG clusters.
-The ESTIMATE algorithm revealed that stromal and estimate scores of LUAD patients in C1 were significantly higher than that in C2 and C3, while patients in C2 had significantly higher immune scores (Figure 4A).
-This illustrated the possibility that differences in the immune microenvironment contribute to the different prognostic outcomes.
+The ESTIMATE algorithm revealed that stromal and estimate scores of LUAD patients in C1 were significantly higher than those for C2 and C3, while patients in C2 had significantly higher immune scores (Figure 4A).
+This illustrates the possibility that differences in the immune microenvironment contribute to the different prognostic outcomes.
 We investigated the differences in DEGs between the three AAG clusters and the possible signaling mechanisms through functional enrichment analysis.
 A total of 544 DEGs were detected, of which 262 genes were down-regulated and 230 genes were up-regulated (p<0.01, false-discovery rate<0.01, and log fold change>2) (Figure 4B).

-KEGG enrichment analysis reported enrichment in the PI3K-AKT signaling pathway, extracellular matrix–receptor interaction, focal adhesion, amongst others (Figure 5A).
-GO analysis revealed enrichment in the extracellular region, regulation of protein activation cascade, regulation of complement activation and regulation humoral immune response (Figure 5B).
+KEGG enrichment analysis reported enrichment in the phosphatidylinositol-4,5-bisphosphate 3-kinase (PI3K)–AKT serine/threonine kinase 1 (AKT) signaling pathway, extracellular matrix–receptor interaction, focal adhesion, amongst others (Figure 5A).
+The GO analysis revealed enrichment in the extracellular region, regulation of protein activation cascade, regulation of complement activation and regulation humoral immune response (Figure 5B).

-In order to further explore the potential biological function of the AAG subtype in LUAD, the limma R package was used to identify the DEGs among the three clusters (log-rank test, P <0.001), and 544 genes were obtained.
+In order to further explore the potential biological function of the AAG subtypes in LUAD, the limma R package was used to identify the DEGs among the three clusters (log-rank test, p<0.001), and 544 genes were obtained.
 Based on the DEGs, a consensus clustering method was used to separate patients into two clusters.
 Survival analysis revealed that there were significant differences between the two clusters (Supplementary figure 1A).
-Univariate Cox regression analysis was performed on these DEGs, and 51 DEGs associated with survival were identified for further analysis (Supplemental Table I).
+Univariate Cox regression analysis was performed on these DEGs, and 51 DEGs associated with survival were identified for further analysis (Table I).
 Furthermore, the two DEG clusters exhibited significantly different expression of many AAGs (Supplementary figure 1B).
 This indicates a close correlation between DEGs and AAGs.